Examples and counter-examples of log-symplectic manifolds: Birth of singular loci

 \begin{proof} Due to the symplectic \nhood\ theorem, $F$ has a tubular \nhood\ diffeomorphic to $D^2 \times F$ endowed with the product symplectic structure, where $D^2$ is the 2-disc of radius $\e>0$.
 To prove the theorem it is enough to endow $D^2$ with a log-symplectic structure whose singular locus has $k$ components and which agrees with the standard symplectic structure near the boundary of the disc.
 Indeed, in this case we can consider $D^2\times F$ with the product of the log-symplectic structure on $D^2$ and the symplectic structure on $F$.
 Since this new structure agrees with the original symplectic structure on the boundary of the disc, we can extend it to $M$ using the original symplectic structure.

 To produce the desired log-symplectic structure on $D^2$ we observe that in two dimensions every bivector is automatically Poisson, hence all we need to do is find a bivector in $D^2$ with the desired number of nondegenerate zeros.
-To achieve this we let $\pi \in \Gamma(\wedge^2TD)$ be the inverse of the standard symplectic structure on $D^2$ and consider the bivector $f \pi$ where $f$ is a smooth function which in polar coordinates has the graph shown in Figure \ref{fig:graph}.
+To achieve this we let $\pi \in \Gamma(\wedge^2TD)$ be the inverse of the standard symplectic structure on $D^2$ and consider the bivector $f(|x|) \pi(x)$ where $f$ is a smooth real function defined on the closed interval $[0,\e]$ which is locally constant and equal to 1 in a \nhood\ of \e, locally constant and nonvanishing in a \nhood\ of 0 and has precisely $k$ transverse zeros (see Figure \ref{fig:graph}).
 Then $f \pi$ is a log-symplectic structure of the desired type on $D^2$.

 \end{proof}

 \begin{corollary} For any positive integers $m,n$ the manifolds $\#m \C P^2 \#n \bar{\C P^2}$ have a log-symplectic structure whose singular locus is diffeomorphic to $S^1 \times S^2$. \end{corollary} \begin{proof} The blow-up of $\C P^2$ at a point, i.e., $\C P^2 \# \bar{\C P^2}$, has the structure of a symplectic $\C P^1$ fibration over $\C P^1$.
 In particular, the fibers satisfy the properties of Theorem \ref{theo:birth} and hence we can endow $\C P^2 \# \bar{\C P^2}$ with a log-symplectic structure with non-empty singular locus, say, with one component diffeomorphic to $S^1 \times S^2$.
 Therefore, the top power of the log-symplectic form on the symplectic locus agrees with the orientation of $\C P^2 \# \bar{\C P^2}$ at some points and disagrees in other points.
 By the Symplectic Blow-up Theorem \cite{MR772133}, we can blow up points in the symplectic locus and the result still has a log-symplectic structure.
 If we blow up points in the symplectic locus where the orientation of the log-symplectic form agrees with the orientation of $\C P^2 \# \bar{\C P^2}$, we are performing a connected sum with $\bar{\C P^2}$, while if we blow up points in the symplectic locus where the log-symplectic form gives the opposite orientation we are performing a connected sum with $\C P^2$. \end{proof}